MiniMaxC/Tensegrity-Drone-QUBO-Solution/README.md

 The core task is to translate a high-level optimization problem with continuous variables and multiple constraints into the strict QUBO format $\min z^T Q z$, where every variable is binary.

 This project implements an optimal path planning algorithm for tensegrity drones navigating through complex environments with multiple convex regions and configuration constraints.
-The system formulates the path planning problem as a QUBO optimization problem and solves it using the QDeep hybrid quantum-classical solver.
+The system formulates the path planning problem as a QUBO optimization problem and solves it using the Q Deep hybrid quantum-classical solver.

 **🎯 User-Friendly Design**: The core algorithmic components are organized in a `Solver/` folder that acts as a "black box" - users can simply run `python Main.py` and configure parameters in `Inputs.py` without needing to understand the complex mathematical implementation details.